Frequently Asked Questions

 My child is a Member, can I be at the Club with them?

 Royals encourages family involvement in our junior sailing programs.
 You are welcome to attend the Club with your child - however, you will not be able to sign other guests in.

 Is it possible to do a trial before applying for full membership?

-Visitors are welcome at Royals clubhouse if they are signed in by a member.
-This ensure that we are covering our requirements for our liquor license and allows you full use of our clubhouse facilities.
+Visitors are welcome at Royals clubhouse if they are signed in by a Member.
+This ensures that we are covering our requirements for our liquor license and allows you full use of our clubhouse facilities.
 To try sailing you can obtain a Day Pass from our office, which will allow you to take part in up to six racing days.
-You can find out more about our Day Pass and how obtain one on the relevant section of our website.
+You can find out more about our Day Pass and how obtain one.

 Is there a limit to the number of Members at RYCV?

 Membership at RYCV is not capped, and all non-members are always welcome to apply.
 However only 49% of our membership base can be Social Members so there is a limit to the number of social memberships we can allow.